BetonQuest/BetonQuest/docs/User-Documentation/Conditions-List.md

 ## Empty inventory slots: `empty`

-To meet this condition the player has to have specified amount of empty slots in his inventory.
+To meet this condition the players inventory must have the specified amount of empty slots or more.
+If you want to check for a specific amount (for example for a full inventory with 0 empty slots) you can append the `equal` argument.

 !!! example
     ```YAML